 Overview

-Based on our most recent Lynch/Compton family gorilla trekking trip, we consider the time with a gorilla family to be the most intimate, emotional wildlife experience anywhere in the world.
+Based on our most recent family gorilla trekking trip in 2024, we consider the time with a gorilla family to be the most intimate, emotional wildlife experience anywhere in the world.
 Notwithstanding our many amazing safari game drives in Botswana, South Africa, and Tanzania, there exists no other wildlife activity where one is just steps away from the mammal!
 The altitude of the gorilla treks ranges from 2,500 to 3,350 meters (8,200 to 11,000 feet).
 Though not generally high enough to induce altitude sickness, you may experience heavy breathing and require several breaks along the trek.
-This applies to old travelers as well as younger, more physically-fit ones.
+This applies to older travelers as well as younger, more physically fit ones.

-Though the altitude may cause you to find the hike a lot more taxing and tiring, in terms of serious altitude sickness, it is not a common problem among participants.
+Though the altitude may cause you to find the hike a lot more taxing and tiring, serious altitude sickness is not a common problem among participants.
 Your guide will pace the walk according to the slowest member of the group – they really push to ensure everyone gets their hour with the gorillas.
 The local porters are indispensable in assisting your climb up, particularly in maintaining your balance up the narrow trails and thick rainforest.

 Rwanda